GarlicCookie/AI-Prompt-Viewer-ASM/README.md

 # 🎨 AI Prompt Metadata Viewer (Pure x86-64 Assembly)

 A lightweight, high-performance native Windows GUI tool for viewing, copying, and saving AI generation parameters embedded within PNG image metadata.
 Written entirely in raw **x86-64 Assembly (SASM)** with zero external runtime dependencies.
+AI was used in the process of creating this.

 ---